 Elizabeth Grinnell purchased the land for 18 Fairfield on April 15, 1878, from Carrie E. (Ellis) Evans, the widow of Franklin Evans.
 It was part of a larger parcel originally purchased from the Boston Water Power Company on February 16, 1863, by Daniel Davies, Jarvis Dwight Braman, and Grenville Temple Winthrop Braman.
 Grenville Braman was treasurer of the Boston Water Power Company, Jarvis Braman was his brother (and later president of the company), and Daniel Davies, a housewright and master carpenter, was Grenville Braman’s father-in-law.
 Both the lot at 18 Fairfield and the abutting lot to the south, at 20 Fairfield, included a three foot wide easement at their eastern boundaries, providing a passageway for access to the alley for them and for the lot further north at 16 Fairfield.

 Charles Grinnell was a former Unitarian Minister who resigned from the pastorate in December of 1873, attended Harvard Law School, and became a lawyer in Boston.

 The Grinnells continued to live at 18 Fairfield in 1884, but had moved to the Hotel Oxford (southeast corner of Exeter and Huntington) by 1885.
 They continued to own 18 Fairfield, leasing it to others.
 Elizabeth Grinnell died in January of 1910, and Charles Grinnell died in February of 1916.

 By the 1884-1885 winter season, it was the home of real estate broker Thomas Nelson and his wife, Anne Smith (Bigelow) Nelson.
-They had married in October of 1884 and 18 Fairfield probably was their first home together.
+They had married in October of 1884 and 18 Fairfield was their first home together.
 Prior to their marriage, he had lived in East Marshfield and she had lived at 156 Beacon with her parents, Horatio and Anne (Smith) Bigelow.
 By 1886, they were living in Milton, and by the 1886-1887 winter season, they had moved to 29 Hereford.

 By the1886-1887 winter season, 18 Fairfield was the home of George Fox Tucker, an unmarried lawyer and author.
 He previously had lived 62 Clarendon and before that at 12 Gloucester.
 Living with him was his sister-in-law, Mrs. Mary Randall Ellis (Bourne) Tucker, the wife of Charles Russell Tucker, Jr., of East Medway.
 She operated a school for young boys at the house.